Tengrism: Anthropology

-Humans are the product of (father) heaven and (mother) earth.
-Records of Old Turkish inscriptions tell about the beginning of humans as follows:
+Humans are the product of (father) Heaven and (mother) Earth.
+Records of Old Turkic inscriptions tell about the beginning of humans as follows:

 "When the blue Heaven above and the brown Earth beneath arose, between them twain Mankind arose."

 By that, Tengrism favors an ecocentric theological system over an anthropocentric one.
-Humans are considered to be part of nature rather than above.
-Thus, Tengrism sanctifies human's relationship with nature (which might be personified or not) and their relationship with the sky.
-Contrary to Abrahamic account on anthropogeny, Tengrism does not place humans above nature, rather considers mankind as part of nature without any special rank assigned by God.
+Tengrism sanctifies human relationship with nature (which might be personified or not) and their relationship with the sky.
+Contrary to the Abrahamic account on anthropogeny, Tengrism does not place humans above nature, rather considering mankind as part of nature, without any special rank assigned by God.

-Some people are believed to inherited spiritual powers, called kam or baksy in Kazakh (shamans).
-The kam is believed to mediate between nature and humans.
-A shaman might (mentally) transform herself into an animal, hence, transferring wisdom of animals towards humans.

-Creation Story
+Creation story

-There is no unified creation story among Tengrist beliefs.
-Jens Peter Laut states that Tengrism is based on a constantization of the world rather than on traditional doctrines.
-However, it is possible to reconstruct beliefs by passed down narratives.
-According to the "Fire Prayer", it is implied that heaven and earth were once one, but separated later, giving birth to Fire (Od).
-After the separation of heaven and earth, life on earth came into being; through the rains of the heavens, then from earth sproud various life forms.
-For that reason, heaven is associated with father and earth with mother.
+There is no unified creation myth within Tengrist beliefs.
+However, it is possible to reconstruct beliefs by narratives handed down orally.
+According to the "Fire Prayer", it is implied that Heaven and Earth were once one but separated later, giving birth to fire (Od).
+After this separation, life on Earth came into being: rain fell from the heavens, and from the Earth sprouted various lifeforms.

+Tengrism and other religions

+Tengrism differed from transendentalist religions, Tengrism later assimilated to, by having an immanentist framework.
+While transcendentalist religions commit to universal laws, moral truths, and final salvation, immanentist theological approaches are concerned with pragmatic and empirical concerns, such as healing the sick, conversing with supernatural forces or victory in battle.
+Tengrists welcomed religious and ritual innovations without identfying them as anything new, but considering them as part of continuity with their belief-system.
+For example, the Buddhists, introduced the cosmic ruler and protector of the dharma Cakravartin, who was then identified with Ghenghiz Khan.

+Tengrist Khans frequently arranged intellectual discussions and religious debates to educate the ruler, whereby given the representatives of the religion in question a chance to convert the Khan and ensure political support.
+The outcome of such religious contests were viewed as guided by heavenly support.
+As such, Tengrism remained flexible, willing to adapt to new informations and integrate new ideas, if appeared to be beneficient.
+The contenders often relied on rational arguments, while, following the immanentist theology of Tengrism, the Khan favored empirical or spiritual evidence for a claim.

+One such example, is found in the theological discussion between Hülegü and a Sufi Shaykh.
+When the Shaykh laid out the rational arguments in favor of his theological position and scriptural evidence, Hülgeü rejected them on grounds of lack of practical application.
+Instead, Hülegü demanded empirical proof achieved through supernatural intervention on behalf of the Sufi, which was accomplished when the dervish walked through fire unharmed.